-Ginette McDonald grew up Irish-Catholic in Wellington, the third child of seven in a family dominated by brothers.
+Ginette McDonald grew up Irish-Catholic, the third child of seven in a family dominated by brothers.
 The family house in Wellington had holes in the bathroom floor, but also a ballroom where her doctor father sometimes played violin.
-She fell in love with television as a child, after first spying a TV in the radio store of sound engineer Stan Dallas.
-Aged 15, already caught by the acting bug, she began acting professionally on stage and radio.
+She fell in love with television as a child, after first spying a TV in a radio store.

-Soon after, she exited for England on a path to certain fame, blissfully unaware that competition among young actresses in London was somewhat fiercer than hometown Wellington.
-She won an early part as a maid in a BBC version of Katherine Mansfield story At the Bay, for a series starring Vanessa Redgrave as Mansfield.
+Soon after, she exited for England on a path to certain fame, blissfully unaware that the acting competition in London was somewhat fiercer than hometown Wellington.
+In-between waitressing work, she won an early part as a maid in a BBC version of Katherine Mansfield story At the Bay (Vanessa Redgrave played Mansfield).
 McDonald got gigs — "I played Yorkshire miners' daughters and Cockney girls" — just not enough important ones.
 After seven call backs she lost a prize role in nursing series Angels at the last moment, after the producers discovered she was from elsewhere.
 Impressed by her stage work, veteran director Ken Hannam gave her a lead role in TV play Sweeping Plains.

 Wearied by five years in London, and fearing she might live out her acting days "in a tiny flat in Finchley Road", McDonald returned to New Zealand in 1976, where she spied a new soap opera called Close to Home, and was appalled.
 But when Close to Home producer and mentor Ross Jennings offered her a part as "a 38-year-old nymphomaniac housewife from Te Puke", she said yes, and did not regret it.

-Beyond Tawa, McDonald was winning awards for other roles.
+Beyond Tawa, McDonald was winning attention for other roles.
 Rosemary McLeod wrote her a starring role in gender satire All Things Being Equal, and she was allowed to play it after agreeing to lose roughly 15 kilograms (McDonald talks in her Funny As interview about the stress of acting live, opposite an unpredictable Bruno Lawrence).
-She won a Feltex Award for playing a pragmatic woman married to a compulsive worrier in 1979's It's Your Child Norman Allenby; another for her Pioneer Women portrait of Hera Ngoungou, a Pākehā brought up Māori.
+She won a Feltex Award for playing a pragmatic woman married to a compulsive worrier in 1979's It's Your Child Norman Allenby.
+Another followed, for her Pioneer Women portrait of Hera Ngoungou, a Pākehā brought up Māori.

 McDonald's time in London had spawned the desire to get behind the cameras.
 With the support of Ross Jennings, she won a place on a TVNZ training course for producers and directors.
 At the course's end she was told she was "gifted but warped".
 She debuted as a producer and director on the last series of Gliding On (she had originally played Beryl in Glide Time, TV's first adaptation of the Roger Hall play).
 She went on to direct for Close to Home, Open House and Country GP — McDonald is especially proud of helming an episode of the latter, in which Simon O'Connor's character grows increasingly paranoid.
 But McDonald soon decided she was more suited to producing.

-McDonald then "poured her energy and passion" into the "ambitious" Peppermint Twist, a light-hearted portrait of teens in a 60s era small town.
+McDonald then "poured her energy and passion" into the ambitious Peppermint Twist, a light-hearted portrait of teens in a 60s era small town.
 The show incorporated music, colourful sets and graphics.
 It performed solidly among its teen target audience, but McDonald was surprised it got given a prime time slot.
-Peppermint Twist was axed long before its projected 50 episodes had been produced.
+Peppermint Twist was axed long before the planned 50 episodes had been produced.

-McDonald's hopes of maturing into "a raddled, chain-smoking 57-year-old senior drama producer in a structured television company" faced setbacks after Television New Zealand closed its in-house drama department.
+Dreams hopes of maturing into "a raddled, chain-smoking 57-year-old senior drama producer in a structured television company" faced setbacks after Television New Zealand closed its in-house drama department.
 McDonald was working with Peter Sharp on Maurice Gee kidult series The Champion at the time.
-McDonald and Sharp travelled to Hollywood to audition actors for the show's central role, a black WW2 serviceman stranded down under.
+McDonald and Sharp travelled to Hollywood to audition actors for the show's central role, a black WW2 serviceman stranded downunder.
 The pair narrowly turned down then-unknown actor Cuba Gooding Jr for the part.

-There was also an extended run as presenter of gardening show Ground Force.
+She also did an extended run as presenter of gardening show Ground Force.
 In 2007 McDonald was made an ONZM (Officer of the Order of New Zealand) for services to entertainment.
-Soon after she returned to Downstage Theatre, to star in one woman play My Brilliant Divorce.
-She continues to appear on screen, including in tele-movie Rage, based on the 1981 tour, and 2018 Tom Scott stageplay Joan.
-Her daughter Kate McGill also has the acting bug.
+Soon after she returned to Downstage Theatre to star in solo play My Brilliant Divorce.
+She continues to act, including in TV movie Rage, based on the 1981 tour, and 2018 Tom Scott stageplay Joan.
+Her daughter Kate McGill was also in the cast.

 'Fires, nymphomaniacs and Lynn of Tawa' (Video Interview), NZ On Screen Website.
 Director Ian Pryor.
 Loaded 18 February 2010.
 Accessed 24 July 2019